dkconnect/dkconnect/README.md

 - [Email](mailto:dkroyals1001@gmail.com)
 - [University Email](mailto:24f1000785@ds.study.iitm.ac.in)

-*"I want to be the Harvey Specter of Finance who also codes and loves Coffee."*
+*"I want to be the Harvey Specter of Finance who also codes and loves Coffee"*